Buying your first nail drill kit is an exciting venture because it’s an investment in your passion.

 In an article by Leaf, a leading lifestyle resource for women, the author describes how to use speeds effectively for different parts of the manicure process.

-Use a high speed for shortening tips, medium speed for smoothing acrylic applications, and the slowest speed for work on natural nails.
+Use a high speed for shortening tips, a medium speed for smoothing acrylic applications, and the slowest speed for work on natural nails.
 Nail experts recommend keeping speeds at 15,000 RPMs on the natural nail and cuticle area.

 Take the nail drill machine out of the box and test it out with one of the drill bits in it.
 The nail bits should rotate evenly without wobbling.

-Check out the manufacturer’s warranty and learn how you can get your nail drill fixed if you have a problem with it.
+Check out the manufacturer’s warranty and learn how you can get your drill fixed if you have a problem with it.

 Nail techs that use their professional nail drills for business should consider buying more than one machine in case they have to send one out for repairs.

-A Quality Nail Drill Is All in the Features
+A Quality Nail Drill Is All In The Features

 Nail technicians hold a professional nail drill for many hours of the day, so comfort is a priority.
-Nail experts at NailSourced.com offer some excellent tips on buying your first professional nail drill.
+Nail experts at NailSourced.com offer some excellent tips on buying your first professional drill.

 NailSourced.com recommends testing out the feel of the nail drill in your hand to make sure it feels comfortable.
 It should be lightweight and not too bulky or too narrow in your hand.